Brian Mullooly

-Brian Mullooly (born 21 February 1935) is a former Irish Fianna Fáil party politician known for serving as Cathaoirleach in November 1996, and from 1997 to 2002.
+Brian Mullooly (born 21 February 1935) is an Irish former Fianna Fáil party politician known for serving as Cathaoirleach in November 1996, and from 1997 to 2002.

-He was born in Strokestown, County Roscommon, and educated at Summerhill College, Sligo and at St. Patricks Teacher Training College in Dublin.
+He was born in Strokestown, County Roscommon, and educated at Summerhill College, Sligo and at St Patrick's College, Dublin.
 He worked as a national school teacher before becoming involved in politics.
 Mullooly served in Seanad Éireann for over twenty years, holding the post of Cathaoirleach from 16 November to 27 November 1996 and from 1997 to 2002.